fantasticious01/github-stars-pipeline/README.md

 ## Model

-In this project, we will be utilizing the Kimball Model, aka "Star Schema."
+In this project, we will be utilizing the **Kimball Model**, aka "Star Schema."

 ### Kimball Model Components